 (Editor’s note: This content is provided by VSP Vision Care, a Next Avenue sponsor.)

-All of this is possible with VSP Individual Vision Plans.
-You can enjoy knowing that when it comes to your eyes, you’re covered.
 Plans start as low as $13 a month and include a covered comprehensive eye exam and a generous allowance for glasses.
-To learn more or to enroll in a VSP Individual Vision Plan, visit GetVSPDirect.com or call 877-988-4746 to speak to a trained customer service representative.
+To learn more or to enroll in a VSP Individual Vision Plan, visit GetVSPDirect.com or call 877-988-4746.
 It’s easy and affordable to keep your eyes healthy.

 If so, thank you.
 Your financial gift helps us fulfill our mission of being an essential source of news and information for older adults.
 Just as important, your contribution demonstrates that you believe in the value of our work.
 We have a lot of exciting things planned in 2020 and we need your help to make sure they happen.